khofstadter/CS220-AU-navigating-the-digital-world/_drafts/websites.md

 - OpenGraphs/SEO
 - shall I direct trafic from my social media to my own website, why?
 - archive.org to see old websites

+## todo
+- find website where you can see that it was edited e.g. the author even says this was changed because or version 2, etc.
+- use of diqus?
+- use of analytics?